 Yoga is a great way to invigorate you in the morning and relax you in the evening.
 Brett Larkin’s 15-minute morning yoga routine (https://www.youtube.com/results?search_query=brett+larkin+morning+yoga) and her 10-minute bedtime yoga fix (https://www.youtube.com/watch?v=KJf4pIcRnU4) are fantastic for when you’re short on time!
-There’s no journey to the gym and the videos can be watched via a number of devices so you can do them in any room in the house, or even in the garden if the weather is nice.
+There’s no journey to the gym, and you can watch the videos via many devices, so you can do them in any room in the house or even in the garden if the weather is nice.

-Instead of rushing straight for the lift take 5-10 minutes to use the stairs.
-If you are unable to climb/descend all the floors necessary within 5-10 minutes, and you are unable to spare any more time, use the lift for the rest of the floors.
-The more you use the stairs, the more your fitness levels will increase and you will notice that you are able to climb/descend more and more flights within your allocated 5-10 minutes.
+Instead of rushing straight for the lift, take 5-10 minutes to use the stairs.
+If you cannot climb or descend all the floors necessary within 5-10 minutes, and you cannot spare any more time, use the lift for the rest of the floors.
+The more you use the stairs, the more your fitness levels will increase, and you will notice that you can climb/descend more and more flights within your allocated 5-10 minutes.

 Skipping helps improve cardio-respiratory fitness, flexibility and coordination.
 It is great for trimming your hips, thighs and bottom.
 You can also burn over 100 calories in just 10 minutes of skipping!
 So, when having one of those important breaks from your computer screen, why not burn off some calories rather than sitting with a cup of tea and a biscuit, putting the calories on?

-It’s great exercise and you will usually find yourself laughing while bouncing around.
-This will result in your body releasing more endorphins than by exercising alone and you will feel even happier!
+It’s great exercise, and you will usually find yourself laughing while bouncing around.
+This will result in your body releasing more endorphins than by exercising alone, and you will feel even happier!
 If the children are on the trampoline, why not join them?
 It’s a great way to spend some family time.

-While we all need to take time to relax some light exercise while watching your favourite program can make a huge difference.
-Whether you have a stepper, treadmill, exercise bike or rowing machine at home, or you co-ordinate a trip to the gym with when your program is on, it’s a great way to kill 2 birds with 1 stone.
+While we all need to take time to relax, some light exercise while watching your favourite program can make a huge difference.
+Whether you have a stepper, treadmill, exercise bike or rowing machine at home, or if you coordinate a trip to the gym with when your program is on, it’s a great way to kill two birds with one stone.

 If you are office-based, why not start a club to take a brisk walk or a jog for 30 minutes over lunch.
-It’s a great way to get you and your staff out in the fresh air, re-energise ready for the afternoon and engage with your staff away from the office.
+It’s a great way to get you and your staff out in the fresh air, re-energise ready for the afternoon and engage with your team away from the office.

-By attending a local class each week, even if it’s only 1 a week, you will get to know other people that attend the class and grow your network.
+By attending a local class each week, even if it’s only one a week, you will get to know other people that attend the class and grow your network.

 Are you an active family?
 If not, think about all the things you can do together that are more active.
 This could include going on a bike ride, taking a walk around a lake or reservoir and stopping for a picnic, engaging in water sports such as kayaking or windsurfing.
-If the weather is bad, how about 10 pin bowling or mini golf?
+If the weather is bad, how about 10 pin bowling or mini-golf?

-10. Catching up with friends – I am the first to hold my hand up and admit how easy it is to arrange a meal or a few drinks when catching up with friends.
+I am the first to hold my hand up and admit how easy it is to arrange a meal or a few drinks when catching up with friends.
 These are things that just about everyone is happy to do and they take very little organising.
 Why not put a little more thought into organising your get together and do something active?
 There are the usual exercise classes or running clubs.
 However, if you want to have a giggle with the girlies how about trying a belly dancing or pole dancing class together?